moontr3/ml-bot/README.md

             "show_user": true, // Show a text username above the message when crossposting (will do nothing if you use a webhook or the footer is enabled)
             "allow_bots": false, // Allow bot messages to be crossposted "tg_link": null, // A custom telegram channel link to put in the discord message's footer instead of the message link.
 Only has an effect if the footer is enabled
-            "dc_link": null // A discord invite link to put in the telegram message's footer },
+            "dc_link": null, // A discord invite link to put in the telegram message's footer "one_way": true // Whether to only crosspost messages FROM telegram TO discord and not the other way },
         // ...
     ]